Data transfer to the doctor using GDT

 This assistant helps you create a link to retrieve BloodPressureDB data into your practice management system via the GDT interface.

-The Tele-ID (formerly SciTIM-ID) is displayed in the BloodPressureDB app in the user account.
+The Tele-ID (formerly SciTIM-ID) is shown in the BloodPressureDB app under the user account.

-To assign the data to the correct patient in your PVS.
+Used to assign the data to the correct patient in your system.

-Optional and more for experts.
-This will be written as field 8315 if specified.
+Optional and mainly for experts.
+If provided, this will be written as field 8315.

 Script for automatic data transfer

-Here is a script that automatically loads the data of several patients.
+Here is a script that automatically downloads the data for multiple patients.
 It is a Windows batch file.
-Through the task scheduler in Windows, the script can be executed automatically, e.g., daily or weekly.
-This way, you will automatically receive new data for your patients.
+Using the Windows Task Scheduler, the script can run automatically, e.g. daily or weekly.
+This way you automatically receive updated data for your patients.

 @echo off